-It is recommended that students who attempt this program follow a timeline as such:
+It is recommended that potential Scholars and Scholars follow a timeline similar to:

-Second year at UCLA: Complete Math 115AH (Honors Linear Algebra), Math 115B (Linear Algebra), Math 131AH (Honors Analysis) and 131BH (Honors Analysis).
+- Second year at UCLA: Complete premajor courses, take Math 115AH (Honors Linear Algebra), Math 115B (Linear Algebra), Math 131AH (Honors Analysis) and 131BH (Honors Analysis).
 Begin preparation for Basic Exam (offered Sept. and March) using online copies of past exams.

-Third Year at UCLA: Pass the Basic Qualifying Exam, preferably by the start of Fall Quarter.
+- Third Year at UCLA: Pass the Basic Qualifying Exam, preferably by the start of Fall Quarter.
 (MUMS recipients should note that continuation of the MUMS fellowship into the 4th year requires passing of the Basic by Spring Quarter of the third year.)
 Apply to Scholars program immediately after passing Basic.
 Complete remaining undergraduate math major courses.
 During the quarter of admission to the Scholars program, it is possible to begin graduate coursework which counts toward the MA.

-More information on the Basic Exam and Dates: (http://www.math.ucla.edu/grad/new-students ).
+More information on the Basic Exam, including old exams: http://www.math.ucla.edu/grad/handbook/quals/basic

-If you have further questions, please contact the Undergraduate Mathematics Student Services Office at ugrad [at] math [dot] ucla [dot] edu.
+If you have further questions, please contact the Undergraduate Mathematics Student Services Office at email@example.com.